zed-eiq/how-to-use-sphinxcontrib-confluencebuilder/source/index.rst

 Use this when you have documentation that is:

 :Flat:
+  ..
+CAUTION:: This is apparently not true!
+      Setting ``confluence_page_heirarchy=True``
+      tells confluencebuilder to publish page heirarchies,
+      but I *have not* tested this yet!

   The toolchain cannot create a nested page heirarchy.
   If you need to create a documentation set that has any sort of page heirarchy (i.e. subfolders),